 Our school has approximately 430 children on role and we cater for pupils aged from 4 to 11.
 Our students are currently divided into two classes for each year group from Foundation Stage up to Year 6.
 It is very important to us that all children in every cohort are offered the same opportunities and experiences; to this end, staff who teach them plan and work very closely together to ensure consistency and equality of opportunity.

 These class teachers are supported by hardworking Learning Support Assistants (LSAs), but we’ve also got a team who work mainly with children identified as having special educational needs.

-In terms of the site itself, Christ Church has two main school buildings: one accommodates Foundation Stage and Key Stage 1 while the other houses Key Stage 2.
+In terms of the site itself, Christ Church has three main school buildings: one accommodates Foundation Stage and Year 1 while the other houses Year 2,3,4, 5 and the third, year 6 and senior teacher offices.
 Between the two are extensive grounds for the children to play in, a beautiful wooded area, a ‘Place of Peace’ to relax in and a well-established copper beach tree for them to sit under in the shade on hot days.

 Our school day starts at 8.50am and ends at 3.10pm for Foundation Stage, 3.15pm for Key Stage 1 and 3.20pm for Key Stage 2.

 Clubs and Out-Of-Hours Care